baethon/kex/README.md

 The naming can be altered using the configuration objects passed to the model.

+## But... why?

+That's a great question!
+I've worked with a few Node ORMs.
+All of them have some problems.
+With my recent project, I used one of them.
+Quickly it became a problem.
+I decided to switch to a different one.
+Even worse.
+Then, a good mentor suggested that maybe I should use raw queries?
+Nah!
+Wait, Knex is very close to "raw".
+It has a nice migrations manager and a powerful query builder.
+It was a good choice.

+With this experience in mind I started to wonder - do I need an ORM?
+Do I _want_ an ORM?
+No!
+However, what I miss in Knex are the things which I love in Lucid, or Eloquent - scopes, relations, extensions, and some conventions.
+Kex tries to bring those concepts to Knex, but limit them only to queries.
+There won't be any active-record models and no hydration.
+Just queries and ways to manipulate them.

 ## Testing

 The test suite is a combination of unit tests and integration tests.
 The latter use by default a SQLite database, however you can (and sometimes must) choose a different database backend.